josrenato/biomaglab.github.io/content/en/authors/debora/_index.md

     url: 'https://www5.usp.br/'

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include on interdisciplinary projects at the interface of the areas of biophysics and medical physics.
-Electron Spin Resonance (ESR) Dosimetry and Dating, Biomagnetism and Magnetic Resonance Imaging (MRI).
+bio: I'm an undergraduate student in Medical Physics and am engaged in a Scientific Initiation program at the University of São Paulo (USP).
+Her research and projects focus on the areas of biomagnetism, with a particular emphasis on the study of the Adult and Fetal Magnetocardiography System based on Optical Pumping Magnetometers.

 interests:
   - Transcranial Magnetic Stimulation
-  - Machine Learning
+  - Biomagnetrism
-  - Programming
+  - Optical Pumping Magnetometers

 education:
   courses:

     - course: BSc in Medical Physics
       institution: University of São Paulo
-      year: 2023
+      year: 2021 - 2025

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons